certego/PcapMonkey/README.md

 The containers will print the output on the console and exit when they finish processing the pcap.
 You can see the results on Kibana: http://localhost:5601

-In Kibana there are two index patterns: `pcapmonkey*` and `pcapmonkey_original_ts*` you can select those from the drop down menu:
+In Kibana there are two index patterns: `pcapmonkey*` and `pcapmonkey_original_ts*` you can select those from the drop-down menu:

 ![Kibana index pattern dropdown](https://github.com/certego/pcapmonkey/raw/master/images/kibana_indexpattern_dropdown.png)

 You can see both zeek and suricata logs from these index patterns. `pcapmonkey*` uses the default timestamp field (`@timestamp`) to show logs.
-That means logs data are indexes when they are read.
+That means log data are indexes when they are read.
 The original pcap time is saved in the `timestamp` field.

-Meanwhile `pcapotikon_original_ts*` uses the original pcap time as default timestamp so you can see the real timeline.
-Kibana, by default, shows the last 15 minuts of data, so if you are analyzing old pcaps remember to widens the search timewindows using the menu on the top right of the page.
+Meanwhile `pcapotikon_original_ts*` uses the original pcap time as the default timestamp so you can see the real timeline.
+Kibana, by default, shows the last 15 minutes of data, so if you are analyzing old pcaps remember to widen the search timewindows using the menu on the top right of the page.

 When you are done to stop everything run:
 ```